Ahmadhassan147/DataCloak/README.md

 ### Usage

 1. **Run the Script:**
-    - Open MATLAB and execute the main script (`steganography.m`).
+    - Open MATLAB and execute the main script (`main.m`).
 The script will prompt you to select the carrier and secret images, perform encryption, embedding, and extraction, and display the results.

 2. **Step-by-Step Process:**
     - **Select Carrier and Secret Images:** Use the GUI prompts to select the images.